ontodev/valve.rs/README.md

 #### Representing validated data

+For the purposes of this documentation, we are to understand a *row* (of data) to mean an array of cells, where each cell is associated a particular value of one of the columns in the given table.
 Once a given row of data has been inserted into the database and (optionally) validated, Valve represents it using a `ValveRow` struct (see the [API reference](#api)) which contains the following information:

 1. The row's fixed, unique, identifier, or `row_number`.
-1. A map from the names of the columns contained in the row, to the `ValveCell` struct associated with each, where the latter represents the results of running Valve's validation engine (see [the validation process](#the-validation-process)) on the value of that column.
+1. A map from the names of the columns contained in the row, to the `ValveCell` struct associated with each, where the latter represents the results of running Valve's validation engine (see [the validation process](#the-validation-process)) on the cell associated with that column.

 In particular, each `ValveCell` contains the following information:

 1. The value of the cell.
 1. Whether the value should be interpreted as a null value of the given column, and if so, the column's nulltype.
 1. Whether or not the value is valid given the column's [column configuration](#the-column-table).
-1. A list of `ValveCellMessage` structs representing the validation messages associated with this cell value.
+1. A list of `ValveCellMessage` structs representing the validation messages associated with this cell.

 Each `ValveCellMessage`, in turn, contains the following information: